 In 2013 Lucy took a full-time position as an instructor and trainer for the Randy Hare School for Dog Trainers teaching detection trainer schools and working dog training classes to law enforcement, military, and professional dog trainers.
-In addition Lucy has served as a consultant and trainer for a Colorado based business that trains dogs to detect various items important to conservation research projects.
+In addition, Lucy has served as a consultant and trainer for a Colorado-based business that trains dogs to detect a wide variety of plant and animal products important to conservation research projects.

 In 2017 Lucy re-located to Mebane North Carolina where she continues to offer high level training and instruction to police, search and rescue, working and sport dog handlers.
 At Front Sight K-9 Lucy offers board and train programs for sport and working dogs.
-She also provides coaching for students involved in various dog sports, primarily obedience, tracking, nosework and IPO/schutzhund.
+She also provides coaching for students involved in various dog sports, primarily in obedience, tracking, nosework and foundation work for IPO/Schutzhund.

 In addition to training dogs for police and search & rescue, Lucy competes in a variety of sports with her own dogs as well.
-Her now retired patrol/narctocis detection partner, Steel, has the distinction of having achieved an AKC Tracking Championship as well as an IPO TR1 title in addition to have been certified as a police tracking dog.
-Lucy has achieved titles on her dogs in obedience, tracking and schutzhund.
+Her now retired patrol/narcotics detection partner, Steel, has the distinction of having achieved an AKC Tracking Championship as well as an IPO TR1 title in addition to having been a certified police tracking dog.
+Lucy has achieved titles on her dogs in obedience, tracking and Schutzhund.
 She is also a National Association of Canine Nose Work Judge and is in the approval process to be an AKC Scent Work Judge.

 Current and Upcoming classes